Aeroluna/LunaCoopMod/README.md

 - Added Swarm Networks.
   - Can summon Swarm Locus at a targeted location that will unload temporary units to fight.
   - Temporary zerg last 60 seconds, are uncontrollable, and attack closest enemies.
-  - Queen will try to place Creep Tumor if too few other Creep Tumors nearby.
+  - Queen will try to place Creep Tumor if no other Creep Tumors nearby.
   - Limited to 4.

 If there is one think Stukov P3 has taught me, it's that throwing free units at Amon is fun as hell.
 The Creep Tumors also act as a form of creep spread that Zagara is lacking.
 These act as a sort of top bar ability that Zagara is missing.